Last Updated: 18.10.2023

 Clearly, a lack of places to surf is never a problem when you book surf lessons in Nicaragua.
 The hardest part is, therefore, making up your mind as to which wave you should sesh.

 Playa Maderas is located in the southwest of Nicaragua on the country’s Pacific Coast.
 Getting here will take roughly 2.5 hours from Managua Airport or 10-minutes if you’re coming from San Juan del Sur – the undisputed surfing capital of Nica.
+The smooth connectivity makes Playa Maderas a favourite spot for those coming for surf lessons in Nicaragua.

 Given that we’re situated just out of town, you’ll find it easier than ever to slip into the slower pace of life.
 The fact we’re surrounded by verdant green jungle complete with monkeys and exotic birds will only add to your experience.